dschmenk/PLASMA/README.md

 ### Native Assembly Functions

 Assembly code in PLASMA is implemented strictly as a pass-through to the assembler.
 No syntax checking, or checking at all, is made.
 All assembly routines *must* come after all data has been declared, and before any PLASMA function definitions.
-Native assemlbly functions can't see PLASMA labels and definitions, so they are pretty much relegated to leaf functions.
-Lasltly, PLASMA modules are relocatable, but labels inside assembly functions don't get flagged for fixups.
+Native assembly functions can't see PLASMA labels and definitions, so they are pretty much relegated to leaf functions.
+Lastly, PLASMA modules are re-locatable, but labels inside assembly functions don't get flagged for fix-ups.
 The assembly code must use all relative branches and only accessing data/code at a fixed address.
-Data passed in on the PLASMA evalution stack is readily accessed with the X register and the zero page address of the ESTK.
+Data passed in on the PLASMA evaluation stack is readily accessed with the X register and the zero page address of the ESTK.
 The X register must be properly saved, incremented, and/or decremented to remain consistent with the rest of PLASMA.
 Parameters are **popped** off the evaluation stack with `INX`, and the return value is **pushed** with `DEX`.

 ## <a name="implementation"></a>Implementation

 Both the Pascal and Java VMs used a bytecode to hide the underlying CPU architecture and offer platform agnostic application execution.
 The application and tool chains were easily moved from platform to platform by simply writing a bytecode interpreter and small runtime to translate the higher level constructs to the underlying hardware.
 The performance of the system was dependent on the actual hardware and efficiency of the interpreter.
-Just-in-time compilation wasn't really an option on small, 8 bit systems.
+Just-in-time compilation wasn't really an option on small, 8-bit systems.
 FORTH, on the other hand, was usually implemented as a threaded interpreter.
 A threaded interpreter will use the address of functions to call as the code stream instead of a bytecode, eliminating one level of indirection with a slight increase in code size.
 The threaded approach can be made faster at the expense of another slight increase in size by inserting an actual Jump SubRoutine opcode before each address, thus removing the interpreter's inner loop altogether.

 All three systems were implemented using stack architecture.
-Pascal and Java were meant to be compiled high level languages, using a stack machine as a simple compilation target.
-FORTH was meant to be written directly as a stack oriented language, similar to RPN on HP calculators.
-The 6502 is a challenging target due to it's unusual architecture so writing a bytecode interpreter for Pascal and Java results in some inefficiencies and limitations.
+Pascal and Java were meant to be compiled high-level languages, using a stack machine as a simple compilation target.
+FORTH was meant to be written directly as a stack-oriented language, similar to RPN on HP calculators.
+The 6502 is a challenging target due to its unusual architecture so writing a bytecode interpreter for Pascal and Java results in some inefficiencies and limitations.
 FORTH's inner interpreter loop on the 6502 tends to be less efficient than most other CPUs.
-Another difference is how each system creates and manipulates it's stack.
+Another difference is how each system creates and manipulates its stack.
 Pascal and Java use the 6502 hardware stack for all stack operations.
 Unfortunately the 6502 stack is hard-limited to 256 bytes.
 However, in normal usage this isn't too much of a problem as the compilers don't put undue pressure on the stack size by keeping most values in global or local variables.
 FORTH creates a small stack using a portion of the 6502's zero page, a 256 byte area of low memory that can be accessed with only a byte address and indexed using either of the X or Y registers.
 With zero page, the X register can be used as an indexed, indirect address and the Y register can be used as an indirect, indexed address.

 ### A New Approach

 PLASMA takes an approach that uses the best of all the above implementations to create a unique, powerful and efficient platform for developing new applications on the Apple I, II, and III.
 One goal was to create a very small VM runtime, bytecode interpreter, and module loader.
-The decision was made early on to implement a stack based architecture duplicating the approach taken by FORTH.
-Space in the zero page would be assigned to a 16 bit, 16 element evaluation stack, indexed by the X register.
+The decision was made early on to implement a stack-based architecture duplicating the approach taken by FORTH.
+Space in the zero page would be assigned to a 16-bit, 16-element evaluation stack, indexed by the X register.

-A simple compiler was written so that higher level constructs could be used and global/local variables would hold values instead of using clever stack manipulation.
+A simple compiler was written so that higher-level constructs could be used and global/local variables would hold values instead of using clever stack manipulation.
 Function/procedure frames would allow for local variables, but with a limitation - the frame could be no larger than 256 bytes.
 By enforcing this limitation, the function frame could easily be accessed through a frame pointer value in zero page, indexed by the Y register.
-The call stack uses the 6502's hardware stack resulting in the same 256 byte limitation imposed by the hardware.
-However, this limitation could be lifted by extending the call sequence to save and restore the return address in the function frame.
+The call stack uses the 6502's hardware stack resulting in the same 256-byte limitation imposed by the hardware.
+However, extending the call sequence to save and restore the return address in the function frame could lift this limitation.
 This was not done initially for performance reasons and simplicity of implementation.
 Even with these limitations, recursive functions can be effectively implemented.

 One of the goals of PLASMA was to allow for intermixing of functions implemented as bytecode, or native code.
-Taking a page from the FORTH play book, a function call is implemented as a native subroutine call to an address.
+Taking a page from the FORTH playbook, a function call is implemented as a native subroutine call to an address.
 If the function is in bytecode, the first thing it does is call back into the interpreter to execute the following bytecode (or a pointer to the bytecode).
 Function call parameters are pushed onto the evaluation stack in order they are written.
 The first operation inside of the function call is to pull the parameters off the evaluation stack and put them in local frame storage.
 Function callers and callees must agree on the number of parameters to avoid stack underflow/overflow.
 All functions return a value on the evaluation stack regardless of it being used or not.

 The bytecode interpreter is capable of executing code in main memory or banked/extended memory, increasing the available code space and relieving pressure on the limited 64K of addressable data memory.
 In the Apple IIe with 64K expansion card, the IIc, and the IIgs, there is an auxiliary memory that swaps in and out for the main memory in chunks.
 The interpreter resides in the Language Card memory area that can easily swap in and out the $0200 to $BFFF memory bank.
-The module loader will move the bytecode into the auxiliary memory and fix up the entrypoints to reflect the bytecode location.
+The module loader will move the bytecode into the auxiliary memory and fix up the entry points to reflect the bytecode location.
 The Apple /// has a sophisticated extended addressing architecture where bytecode is located and interpreted.

 Lastly, PLASMA is not a typed language.
 Just like assembly, any value can represent a character, integer, or address.
 It's the programmer's job to know the type.
 Only bytes and words are known to PLASMA.
-Bytes are unsigned 8 bit quantities, words are signed 16 bit quantities.
+Bytes are unsigned 8-bit quantities, words are signed 16-bit quantities.
 All stack operations involve 16 bits of precision.

 ### The Virtual Machine

 The 6502 processor is a challenging target for a compiler.
-Most high level languages do have a compiler avialable targetting the 6502, but none are particularly efficient at code generation.
-Usually a series of calls into routines that do much of the work, not too dissimlar to a threaded interpreter.
+Most high-level languages do have a compiler available targeting the 6502, but none are particularly efficient at code generation.
+Usually a series of calls into routines that do much of the work, not too dissimilar to a threaded interpreter.
 Generating inline 6502 leads quickly to code bloat and unwieldy binaries.
 The trick is to find a happy medium between efficient code execution and small code size.
 To this end, the PLASMA VM enforces some restrictions that are a result of the 6502 architecture, yet don't hamper the expressiveness of the PLASMA language.

 #### The Stacks

 The basic architecture of PLASMA relies on different stack based FIFO data structures.
 The stacks aren't directly manipulated from PLASMA, but almost every PLASMA operation involves one or more of the stacks.
 A stack architecture is a very flexible and convenient way to manage an interpreted language, even if it isn't the highest performance.

 The PLASMA VM is architected around three stacks: the evaluation stack, the call stack, and the local frame stack.
 These stacks provide the PLASMA VM with foundation for efficient operation and compact bytecode.
-The stack architecure also creates a simple target for the PLASMA compiler.
+The stack architecture also creates a simple target for the PLASMA compiler.

 ##### Evaluation Stack

 All temporary values are loaded and manipulated on the PLASMA evaluation stack.
-This is a small (16 element) stack implemeted in high performance memory/registers of the host CPU.
-Parameters to functions are passed on the evaluation stack, then moved to local variables for named reference inside the funtion.
+This is a small (16 element) stack implemented in high performance memory/registers of the host CPU.
+Parameters to functions are passed on the evaluation stack, then moved to local variables for named reference inside the function.

-All calculations, data moves, and paramter passing is done on the evaluation stack.
+All calculations, data moves, and parameter passing are done on the evaluation stack.
 This stack is located on the zero page of the 6502; an efficient section of memory that can be addressed with only an eight bit address.
 As a structure that is accessed more than any other on PLASMA, it makes sense to put it in fastest memory.
-The evaluation stack is a 16 entry stack that is split into low bytes and high bytes.
+The evaluation stack is a 16-entry stack that is split into low bytes and high bytes.
 The 6502's X register is used to index into the evaluation stack.
 It *always* points to the top of the evaluation stack, so care must be taken to save/restore its value when calling native 6502 code.
 Parameters and results are also passed on the evaluation stack.
 Caller and callee must agree on the number of parameters: PLASMA does no error checking.
 Native functions can pull values from the evaluation stack by using the zero page indexed addressing using the X register.

 ##### Call Stack